ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 - Next, consider ALTO/SSE.
 Although ALTO/SSE can transfer
 incremental updates, it introduces a customized multiplexing protocol on top of HTTP, assuming a total-order message channel from the server to the client.
-The multiplexing design does not provide naming (i.e., providing resource identifier) to individual incremental updates.
-Such a design cannot use concurrent per-stream server push or non-blocking per-stream client pull, available in HTTP/2 and HTTP/3 because both cases require the resource identifier.
+The multiplexing design does not provide naming (i.e., a resource identifier) to individual incremental updates.
+Such a design cannot use concurrent per-stream server push or non-blocking per-stream client pull, available in HTTP/2 and HTTP/3, because both cases require a resource identifier.
 Additionally, ALTO/SSE is a push-only protocol, which denies the client flexibility in choosing how and when it receives updates.